jan-br/packetlistener-spigot/README.md

 # Packet Listener

-This is a very basic, simple and version independent Netty packet-listener for spigot which uses the [Guava EventBus](https://github.com/google/guava/wiki/EventBusExplained).
+This is a very lightweight, simple and version independent Netty packet-listener for spigot which uses the [Guava EventBus](https://github.com/google/guava/wiki/EventBusExplained).

 ## Simple Example: